Textual Entailment is not a Better Bias Metric than Token Probability: Limitations

 \subsection{Disclosure of Generative AI Use}

-No generative AI or LLM system was used in ideation, experimentation, literature review, or writing.
-Coding assistants (Copilot and Gemini) were used to improve the styling of figures; however, the layout and content of figures was not AI-assisted.
+No generative AI or LLM system was used in ideation, experiment design, literature review, or writing.
+Coding assistants (Copilot and Gemini) were used to debug experiment and data analysis code and improve the styling of figures; however, the layout and content of figures was not AI-assisted.
 TeXGPT was also used to improve the typesetting of this paper.